Escape from textured adsorbing surfaces: Adsorbing grooved surface

 where we used $\ctanh(\pi L/(2H))\approx 1$ when $h \ll 1$.
 In this limit the decay time does not depend on $L$.
 Note that the decay time in this limit is the same as in the previous two examples, see Eqs. (\ref{eq:decay}) and (\ref{eq:decay_2}).

-For this example let us also consider the converse limit $h \gg 1$.
-In fact, we have already derived an approximation for this case in Sec. (\ref{two_state_diffsion}), the two-state switching diffusion approximation.
-The decay time of this approximation is determined by $\gamma_-$ with the lowest Eigenvalue $\Lambda_0=(\pi/2H)^2$, according to Eq. (\ref{gamma_def}).
-At the end of Sec. (\ref{grooves_mean}) we have already seen that for this example $k_{12} = k'_a/L$ and $k_{21} = k'_d$.
-Finally, we have $T=L^2/(D\gamma_-)$.
+For this example let us also consider the opposite limit $h \gg 1$.
+In fact, we have already derived in Sec. \ref{two_state_diffsion} the two-state switching diffusion approximation for this case.
+The decay time of this approximation is determined by $\gamma_-$ with the lowest eigenvalue $\Lambda_0=(\pi/2H)^2$, according to Eq. (\ref{gamma_def}).
+At the end of Sec. \ref{grooves_mean} we have already seen that for this example $k_{12} = k'_a/L$ and $k_{21} = k'_d$.
+Finally, we have $T_{\rm sd} =L^2/(D\gamma_-)$.

-The behavior of the decay time and the validity of the approximation in Eq. (\ref{eq:rec_approx}) and the two-state switching diffusion approximation are explored in Fig. \ref{fig:2D_Tdecay}, where we plot the actual decay time as a function of $\kappa'_a$ and $\kappa'_d$, and the relative errors that are obtained by use of the approximations.
-While it can be seen that both approximations work very well in their limit of validity ($h\ll1$ for Eq. (\ref{eq:rec_approx}) and $h\gg1$ for two-state diffusion), we observe that the two-state diffusion approximation also provides fair results for grooves of intermediate depth ($h=1)$.
+The behavior of the decay time and the validity of the approximation in Eq. (\ref{eq:rec_approx}) and the two-state switching diffusion approximation $T_{\rm sd}$ are explored in Fig. \ref{fig:2D_Tdecay}, where we plot the actual decay time as a function of $\kappa'_a$ and $\kappa'_d$, and the relative errors that are obtained by using the approximations.
+While it can be seen that both approximations work very well in their ranges of validity ($h\ll1$ for Eq. (\ref{eq:rec_approx}) and $h\gg1$ for two-state diffusion), we observe that the two-state diffusion approximation also provides fair results for grooves of intermediate depth ($h=1)$.